 “Remember that you will find all those treasures and also the most beautiful women of the Orient.
 The incomparable beauty of the Greek women would seem to be a sufficient reason to attract the armies of the Franks,” Alexius wrote.

 Beautiful women!
 That would have provided any man with enough incentive to travel a long distance and fight in a foreign land.
-However, Emperor Alexius needed only a small army of strong knights and war lords to fight the Turks.
+However, Emperor Alexius needed only a small army of barons and their strongest knights to fight the Turks.
 That’s what he wanted.
 He had not anticipated the enormous armed force that would arrive at the shores of Constantinople three years later.

 Alexius I Comnenus: Byzantine Emperor: http://www.rdsinc.com/pdf/samples/sp691771.pdf